Loverikk/WDIO-task/README.md

     Scenario: Filter products by "Low-High" price category When I click "Sort by" dropdown
-        And I select "Price(Low-High)" from the list Then I should see the product list sorted in increasing price order And I should see "Price(Low-High)" displayed in the dropdown.
+        And I select the category
+        Then I should see the product list
+        And I should see the category displayed in the field